Cannabis Trichomes – The Crystal Engine of Flower

 Plant Defense

 Trichomes aren’t just for humans — they exist for survival.
-They help protect the cannabis plant by:
+They help protect the cannabis plant in a few different ways:

 The plant produces resin to defend its most valuable structure: the flower.